tc39/how-we-work/terminology.md

 ### Intrinsic
 #### Definition
 Built-in values that are required by the ECMA262 specification.
-Where observable (e.g., as [primordial](#Primordial)), they are realm-specific.
+Where observable (e.g., as [primordial](#Primordial)), intrinsic objects are realm-specific while intrinsic symbols are shared by all realms.
+The specification itself references "well-known" intrinsics with special notation (%&lt;name>% for objects; @@&lt;name> for symbols).
 #### Example
 %ForInIteratorPrototype% is the prototype of internal iterators that can be used to implement **`for (`** _Identifier_ **`in`** _Expression_ **`)`** statements
 #### Reference